2010 Frequency Database for the

 The frequency range around 4238 kHz shows no less than ten state-of-the-art digital data signals - the really interesting stuff:

-Here we zoom on the PSK aggregate signal of station IDR on 8151.0 kHz, and decode STANAG 4285 by means of amateur decoding freeware SIGMIRA.
+Here we zoom on the PSK aggregate signal of station IDR on 8151.5 kHz, and decode STANAG 4285 by means of amateur decoding freeware SIGMIRA.
 The waterfall display here is 12 kHz wide and shows the complex aggregate and signal propagation fading in full detail.
 Note also the typical rectangular PSK FFT spectrum in the filter display.
-STANAG 4285 and similar complex PSK systems are described in detail in our Radio Data Code Manual, the standard international reference book for HF COMINT ELINT MASINT SIGINT.
-Below is the same transmission on 4227.5 kHz decoded with a professional WAVECOM W-CODE system for advanced users.
+Below is the same transmission on 4227.5 kHz decoded with a professional WAVECOM W-CODE system.
 Click to enlarge!

 Since its introduction in 2009, we've seen that many customers order both our USERLIST.TXT database plus the Super Frequency List on CD.
-By consequence, we've introduced a new package deal for both products combined that saves you 10 EUR!
+For your convenience, we've introduced a new package deal for both products combined that saves you 10 EUR.
 For details and even more package deals please see our price list.